...

 Conclusion

-Gas furnaces use 400-1,200 watts of electricity, with most homes averaging 600-800 watts during operation.
-This adds $20-40 to your monthly electricity bill in winter months.
+A typical gas furnace uses 400–1,200 watts of electricity with most homes averaging 600–800 watts during operation.
+This adds roughly $20–40 per month to winter electricity bills.

 Need expert help choosing an energy-efficient furnace?
 Contact Milehi Hvac for professional furnace installation services in Denver.
 We’ll help you find the perfect system to reduce costs and keep your home warm all winter.